vietbachtran/IHC-Staining-Quantification/README.md

 # IHC Staining Quantification Software

-This Python software can be used to quantify Immunohistochemistry staining intensity and positive cell density.
-The program uses OpenCV package to count the number of cells in the field and quantify positive staining signals.
-The software was implemented into user-friendly application using Tkinter Module.
-The program allows users to threshold positive staining based on their scans.
+This Python-based application enables accurate quantification of Immunohistochemistry (IHC) staining intensity and positive cell density in tissue samples.
+Leveraging the OpenCV library, the software detects and counts cells within microscopic fields while measuring the extent of positive staining.
+A user-friendly interface built with the Tkinter module allows researchers to easily adjust staining thresholds based on their specific slide scans.

-The IHC Staining Quantification Software can assist biologists in quantifying staining for research.
+Designed to support biologists and researchers, this tool streamlines the analysis of IHC-stained tissues, making quantification more efficient, reproducible, and accessible.

 <img width="987" alt="Screenshot 2025-05-29 at 11 37 00 AM" src="https://github.com/user-attachments/assets/43b94db8-13d2-489a-b8de-c66db98af66c" />